QwikDev/astro/libs/qwikdev-astro/README.md

 ```

 With Qwik-React, we can "qwikify" our React components, and use them in our Qwik application, even nesting Qwik and React components outside of an Astro file!

+> You do not need to specify an include property with qwikReact.

 [Here's an example](https://github.com/thejackshelton/qwik-react-astro-template) of a React component with the `qwik-react` integration.